 Prior to being employed at Grand Valley State University, Dr. Shinsky had a successful 27 year career with the Lansing Public Schools, a large urban school system, as a Special Education classroom teacher, building administrator, Director of Special Education, and Area Director.

 Dr. Shinsky has served on numerous committees throughout the University including chairperson of the college of education technology committee for the past 9 years, the strategic planning committee, the academic policy and standards committee, and chairperson of the study abroad task force.
 Dr. Shinsky has led successful NCATE, NCA, and Michigan Department of Education accreditation programs.

-Glen Taylor is the Executive Director of WAY Program.
+Glen Taylor is a board member at WAY, Widening Advancements for Youth.
 Mr. Taylor co-founded Widening Advancements for Youth, a not for profit organization to assist other districts in replicating the WAY, Widening Advancements for Youth.